Modeling Spatial Extremal Dependence of Precipitation Using Distributional Neural Networks

-As mentioned in the introduction, we focus on modelling spatial extremes using max-stable processes, which arise as the unique non-degenerate limit of renormalized pointwise block maxima of i.i.d. random fields and are therefore a widely used tool for analyzing spatial extremes \citep{Davison.2012b, Davison.2015}.
-Section \ref{ssec:setup} contains the necessary theoretical background on max-stable processes its characteristics and measures of spatial dependence, while Section \ref{ssec:parameter_estimation} introduces our proposed modeling and estimation framework of spatial extremes.
+As we are analyzing aggregated precipitation maxima (i.e. block maxima) a natural modeling framework is that of max-stable processes.
+Under standard regularity assumptions these processes constitute the unique non-degenerate limit of renormalized pointwise block maxima of i.i.d. random fields making them a widely used tool for analyzing spatial extremes \citep{Davison.2012b, Davison.2015}.
+Following \cite{Schlather.2002}, a max-stable process is given as